CtrlK

 Completeness

-Clearly answers both 'what' (create production-ready Kubernetes manifests for specific resource types following best practices) and 'when' (explicit 'Use when' clause covering generating YAML manifests, creating K8s resources, or implementing production-grade configurations).
+Clearly answers both 'what' (create production-ready Kubernetes manifests for specific resource types) and 'when' (explicit 'Use when' clause with triggers like 'generating Kubernetes YAML manifests, creating K8s resources, or implementing production-grade Kubernetes configurations').

 3 / 3